geo-systems/geo-systems.github.io/products/hodlings/index.md

   <a href="/products/hodlings/gallery/7%20News.webp" class="glightbox" data-gallery="hodlings-news" data-title="News — TLDR Digest &amp; Sentiment Feed" data-description="An AI-generated &quot;In short:&quot; digest at the top summarises the day's key stories.
 Below: individual news cards with a bullish/bearish/neutral sentiment tag, source name, and publication date."><img src="/products/hodlings/gallery/7%20News.webp" width="1080" height="1920" loading="lazy" decoding="async" alt="HODLings news tab showing an AI-generated TLDR digest at the top followed by individual articles with sentiment icons, source tags and publication date" /></a>
 </p>

+## Privacy and data sources

+Your portfolio amounts are stored in local storage on your device.
+HODLings does not require an account, and portfolio contents are not included when the app requests public market and news data.
+Read the full <a href="/products/hodlings/privacy-policy.html">HODLings privacy policy</a> or review Apple's <a href="https://apps.apple.com/us/app/hodlings-private-coin-tracker/id6759246821" target="_blank" rel="noopener noreferrer">App Privacy disclosure</a>.

+HODLings uses named third-party sources for public reference data:

+- <a href="https://www.coingecko.com/en/api/" target="_blank" rel="noopener noreferrer">CoinGecko</a> and <a href="https://finance.yahoo.com/" target="_blank" rel="noopener noreferrer">Yahoo Finance</a> for cryptocurrency, equity, commodity, and ETF market data.
+- <a href="https://fred.stlouisfed.org/" target="_blank" rel="noopener noreferrer">FRED</a> and the <a href="https://www.ecb.europa.eu/" target="_blank" rel="noopener noreferrer">European Central Bank</a> for macroeconomic, interest-rate, and foreign-exchange data.
+- <a href="https://alternative.me/crypto/fear-and-greed-index/" target="_blank" rel="noopener noreferrer">Alternative.me</a> for the Crypto Fear &amp; Greed Index.
+- <a href="https://ai.google.dev/gemini-api/docs" target="_blank" rel="noopener noreferrer">Google Gemini</a> for the news feed, summaries, and sentiment processing.

+Market prices are informational and may be delayed by 15 minutes to two hours.
+HODLings does not provide financial advice.

 ## Why Choose HODLings?

 - **Truly private:** No accounts, no sign-ups, no KYC.
 Your portfolio lives in on-device local storage — never on a server.